Marown A.F.C.: Ground

 Home games are played at the fortress which is Marown Memorial Playing Fields, which was established 4 years before the football club, in 1946.
 The land was donated by Harley Cunningham and is dedicated to those who served their country during two world wars.

 Colours and badge

-Marown AFC currently play in a maroon and gold strip and have done since throughout their history.
+Marown AFC currently play in a maroon and gold strip and have done throughout their history.